AI Chat & Voice Bot for Financial Aid Grant

 - Answers loan status questions – including anticipated disbursement dates and funds credited to students’ accounts, payment information, refund questions, registration/financial holds and billing transactions.

-AI Chat & Voice Bot for Financial Aid addresses their queries within seconds resulting in higher levels of engagement and increases in the number of students applying for and receiving Financial Aid.
+- AI for Financial Aid addresses their queries within seconds resulting in higher levels of engagement and increases in the number of students applying for and receiving Financial Aid.
 It plays a vital role in proactive communication at an institution, ensures faster resolution of students’ queries via chat, therefore reducing the number of calls and support costs.

 WHO CAN APPLY & WHAT IS THE QUALIFICATION CRITERIA?